dkelly255/python-checkers/README.md

 ![Guess Entry Prompt](readme/images/hangman/finalwarning.png)

 ### Notification - Correct Guess:
-The notification feature for correctly guessing a letter is shown below:
+The notification feature for correctly guessing a letter is shown below, note this is also used in conjunction with the "sleep" function (detailed further in the [credits](https://github.com/dkelly255/python-games-package#technologies--libraries-used) section) to help with delivering a positive UX by having the text appear & then disappear after a pre-programmed time limit.

 ![Notifications - Correct Answer](readme/images/hangman/correctguess.png)

 ### Notification - Incorrect Guess:
-The equivalent notification for when an incorrect letter has been guessed is shown below:
+The equivalent notification for when an incorrect letter has been guessed is shown below, note that similar to the "Correct Guess" notification, this is also used in conjunction with the "sleep" function (detailed further in the [credits](https://github.com/dkelly255/python-games-package#technologies--libraries-used) section) to help with delivering a positive UX by having the text appear & then disappear after a pre-programmed time limit.

 ![Notifications - Incorrect Answer](readme/images/hangman/incorrectguess.png)